boltlabs-inc/zip-spec/zip-bolt-support.rst

 Specification
 =============

-This specification details two potential approaches to integrating the features of Bolt into Zcash and depends on a ZIP that introduces Whitelisted Transparent Programs (WTPs) [#wtp-programs]_.
+This specification details an initial approach to integrating the features of Bolt into Zcash in a future network upgrade and depends on the WTP ZIP [#wtp-programs]_ that introduces Whitelisted Transparent Programs (WTPs).

 1. General requirements for Bolt protocol
 --------------------------

-Private payment channels as designed by the Bolt protocol require the following capabilities to achieve the stated anonymity properties at layer 2:
+Bolt private payment channels require the following capabilities to provide anonymity properties for users on a payment network:

-(1) Ability to create a funding transaction such that the transaction inputs are anonymous.
+(1) Ability to create a escrow transaction such that the transaction inputs are anonymous.
-(2) Ability to escrow funds to a multi-signature address with a fix for transaction malleability.
+(2) Ability to escrow funds to a multi-signature style address via non-malleable transactions.
-(3) Ability to do relative time locks for commitment transactions to support unilateral channel closing.
+(3) Ability to specify relative time locks for commitment transactions to support unilateral channel closing.
-(4) Ability to do absolute and relative time locks to support multi-hop payments.
+(4) Ability to specify absolute and relative time locks to support HTLCs for multi-hop payments.
-(5) Ability to validate Bolt-specific commitment opening message and closing signature using WTPs:
+(5) Ability to validate Bolt-specific commitment opening message and closing signatures:

     - check the validity of the commitment opening
     - check the validity of randomized/blinded signature on the wallet commitment in closure token